 Purpose of Form I-9

-The Form I-9, employment eligibility verification, is used to establish the employment eligibility of persons being considered for employment, and therefore requiring you to hire only those persons who are eligible to legally work in the U.S.
+The Form I-9, employment eligibility verification, is used to establish the employment eligibility of persons being considered for employment.
+It essentially requires the employer to hire only those persons who are eligible to legally work in the U.S.

-The law also obliges U.S. employers not to discriminate against individuals on the basis of national origin or citizenship, or require different documents from an individual.
+The law also obliges U.S. employers not to discriminate against individuals on the basis of national origin or citizenship, or require different documents from different individuals.

 Note: Independent contractors are not subject to the I-9 requirement, but if you know an independent contractor lacks work authorization, retaining the contractor will constitute a violation of Immigration Reform and Control Act (IRCA).